Faculty & Staff

 Ph.D., University of Minnesota

-Dr. Amy Garrett Dikkers is an Assistant Professor in the Department of Educational Leadership at UNCW and teaches in all graduate programs in the department.
+Dr. Amy Garrett Dikkers is an Associate Professor in the Department of Educational Leadership at UNCW and teaches in all graduate programs in the department.
 She earned a Ph.D. in Comparative and International Development Education at the University of Minnesota in 2006, a M.Ed. in Secondary English Education from Wake Forest University in 1996, and a B.A. in English from the University of North Carolina at Greensboro in 1995.
 Before her doctoral study, she taught secondary school English domestically and abroad.
 The focus of her doctoral study was international development education, specifically the education of children in difficult circumstances, such as street children, ethnic minority children, refugee and immigrant children, and other groups often not served effectively in formal school settings around the world.

 She has taught face-to-face, hybrid, and online courses at the undergraduate and graduate levels in educational reform, school technology leadership and vision, comparative education, human rights education, research design, and the foundations of education.
 Her professional interests include the preparation of educational leaders and the use of technology-enhanced and online learning in higher education.
 Her current research centers on reflective practice, maximizing online learning, incorporating community professionals into courses through technology, and the use of video to provide authentic voice in the classroom.